viamin/ruby-maat/README.md

 ## Acknowledgments

-Ruby Maat is a Ruby port of the original [Code Maat](https://github.com/adamtornhill/code-maat) by **Adam Tornhill**.
-The original Code Maat was written in Clojure and has been an invaluable tool for software archaeology and code analysis.
+Ruby Maat is a Ruby port of the original [Code Maat](https://github.com/adamtornhill/code-maat) by Adam Tornhill.

-Special thanks to Adam Tornhill for:

-- Creating the original Code Maat and pioneering these analysis techniques
-- Writing the foundational books "Your Code as a Crime Scene" and "Software Design X-Rays"
-- Developing CodeScene, which represents the evolution of these ideas into a comprehensive platform

-The Ruby port aims to make these powerful analysis techniques more accessible while maintaining full compatibility with the original tool.